edu-python-course/problem-sets/src/conv_store/challenge.rst

     * ``unit`` - a size of a single product's unit (e.g. 1, 0.500, 12)

 #.  ``Product`` class should implement ``get_total`` method to calculate
-    price for a specified quantity of a product.
-Quantity arguments is something you can think about as "total number of product's units".
-    It is of a numeric type (``int`` or ``float``) and it may be omitted.
-    In case argument hasn't been passed just consider it is equal to unit attribute value.
+    a total price for a specified quantity of a product.
+Desired quantity will be passed as an optional argument of a numeric type (``int`` or ``float``).
+The returned value is the multiplication result for price and quantity values.
+In case quantity argument is omitted - just use ``unit`` attribute instead.

 .. rubric:: Test Cases